hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 In step 17 we evaluated code snippets to explore the File-IO- and Image-drawing-API.
 Runtime state manipulation and code evaluation via the Eclipse Debugger are only possible because a context (variables of the current stack frame) is provided when pausing execution.

 ### Integration of live activities into overall system
->Which activities in the system are not interactive anymore?
-Which elements can be manipulated in a live fashion and which can not?

->How does this workflow integrate with other parts of the system (potentially not live)?
-What happens at the boundaries between live parts and non-live parts?
-For example, the interactively assembled GUI is later passed to a compiler which creates an executable form of the GUI.

 The Eclipse Debugger is seamlessly integrated into the Eclipse IDE.
 Eclipse provides a "Debug Perspective" consisting of a source code editor in the center, surrounded by different views to inspect VM-threads, variables and console output.
 ![Eclipse Debug Perspective with default configuration](./res/pics/debugger_perspective_default.png) The source code editor is the same as in the default "Java Perspective", i.e. when halting at a Breakpoint, you can inspect variables like in the "Debug Perspective" in step 16 by hovering over them with the mouse cursor.
 Debugging and using liveness features like Hot Code Replace is independent of the current "Perspective".